sisinflab/Augmented-and-Linked-Open-Datasets-for-Recommendation/README.md

 - links from Item IDs to URI resources on [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), [DBpedia](https://www.dbpedia.org/) and [Freebase](https://developers.google.com/freebase) KGs for both movies and books
 - RDF-triples from the Wikidata and DBpedia KGs for both movies and books

-The files are subdivided into tar.gz archives as follows:
+The files are split into tar.gz archives as follows:
   ```shell
   MovieLens 25M
   ├── ml25m_linking.tar.gz